 Ken Schwaber and Jeff Sutherland are considered parents of Scrum and they introduced it in 1996.
-Scrum term comes from Rugby as once teams are stuck in a maul and the game is restarted.
-It is a framework that helps in project management without specifying how to undertake, implement and test a design.
+Scrum term comes from Rugby as once teams are stuck in a maul, and the game is restarted.
+It is a framework that helps in project management without specifying how to undertake, implement, and test a design.
 Scrum is not a methodology.

 Why we need Scrum?

-To understand this let’s review the waterfall approach…
+To understand this, let’s review the waterfall approach…

-In a waterfall project is initiated by clients and project charter is given to a Project Manager.
-Project Manager hires individuals to plan, build, test, review and to deploy the product.
+In a waterfall project is initiated by clients, and project charter is given to a Project Manager.
+Project Manager hires individuals to plan, build, test, review, and to deploy the product.
 All this is done in a sequential way.

 There is very less involvement of sponsor/client to review the product.
 Hence, you may end up with totally a wrong product that is not accepted by the client.

-Scrum on the other way do this in chunks.
-Here, the product owner is always engaged and before starting the next sprint feedback is taken by the product owner.
+Scrum, on the other way, do this in chunks.
+Here, the product owner is always engaged, and before starting the next sprint, feedback is taken by the product owner.

-See the below info-graph that is really a simple way to explain the key difference between waterfall & the scrum management.
+See the below info-graph that is a simple way to explain the key difference between waterfall & the scrum management.

 What is Sprint in Scrum?

 A sprint is a time-boxed and result oriented period.
 Its duration varies from one two-four weeks.
 Every sprint must add some value and should be deliverable to the client.
-Once the client review it and comments are put ion product log and is used in the next sprint.
-Sprints are “pull” based system where teamwork in a cross-functional manner.
+Once the client review it and comments are put ion the product log and is used in the next sprint.
+Sprints are a “pull” based system where teamwork in a cross-functional manner.
 This engagement of both parties helps for the easy final approval.

-The comments further included in a product backlog and again sprints are applied.
+The comments further included in a product backlog, and again sprints are applied.
 A project can be completed in a few sprints but can go as many as required.